wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-ruby/fme-ruby-event-batching.md

 ### Example Use Cases:

-* On a high-traffic application, increase `eventsPerRequest` to reduce API overhead.
+* On a high-traffic application, increase `events_per_request` to reduce API overhead.
-* For low-frequency tracking, reduce `requestTimeInterval` to ensure timely dispatch.
+* For low-frequency tracking, reduce `request_time_interval` to ensure timely dispatch.
-* Use `flushCallback` for logging, retry logic, or triggering downstream workflows.
+* Use `flush_callback` for logging, retry logic, or triggering downstream workflows.

 By customizing these options, developers gain fine-grained control over how event data flows to VWO, ensuring optimal performance, reliability, and observability across different platforms.